googleforgames/agones/site/content/en/docs/Third Party Content/libraries-tools.md

 ## Match Making

-- [Agones x Open Match](https://github.com/Octops/agones-discover-openmatch) - How to implement a matchmaking system using Agones and Open Match
+- [Octops/Agones x Open Match](https://github.com/Octops/agones-discover-openmatch) - How to implement a matchmaking system using Agones and Open Match

 ## Allocation